 “Aaaagh!”, she cried out and looked down to see her bloody uniform shirt sleeve.
 The trooper had grabbed a gash on her arm that she hadn’t even noticed, nor did she feel the pain of until he grabbed her.
 She recoiled from him.
 “My escape pod is back the way you came.
 What’s happening out there?”

 He didn’t answer.
 The Trooper looked back at her for a moment, then continued to run on without her.
 She lost sight of him after a few steps into the thickening smoke.
 The gash on her arm seared with pain.

 Warning… Abandon ship.
 Proceed orderly…

 “Can’t worry about that now, Meera,” she said to herself.
-She tightened up the strap of the med-pack and took off in the direction the Storm Trooper had run.
+She tightened up the strap of the med-pack and continued in the same direction the Storm Trooper had run.

 Her mind raced to figure out what was happening.
 Reports of a rebel fleet emerging from hyperspace to attack them came over the comms, but Doctor Zed’orda just laughed.
 “They wouldn’t dare attack us here.
 Our defenses would annihilate them in an instant.
 Someone is having a joke.”
 Obviously, he was wrong and was now dead because of it.
 Perhaps the rebels have already boarded the station and were sabotaging it with explosives.
-She picked up an abandoned E-11 from one of the Storm Troopers, just in case.
+She picked up an abandoned E-11 from a dead Storm Trooper in the hall, just in case.
 Injured or not, she would not go down without a fight.
 At the next T-junction, she could just make out directional signage through the smoke.
-It told her to the left would be the mess hall and barracks.
+To the left was the mess hall and barracks.
 To the right were the armory and hanger bay 272.
 A hangar bay!
 Surely there would be pods there or even a ship.
 She turned to the right and ran.

 The wide hall was littered with metal and debris from the destruction happening around her.
 Sparks flew from the overhead conduit and electrical panels in the walls.
 Fires burned up through the floor.
-Bodies of fallen Imperials were strewn about.
-Most were badly burned.
+The burned and broken bodies of fallen Imperials were strewn about everywhere.
 She stopped to check vitals on the ones she could get to, hoping to save someone, or at least find someone alive, but it was useless.
 All life signs were negative.
-The explosion that collapsed the med bay must have been worse in this section, taking anyone in the hallway with it.
+The explosion that collapsed the med bay must have been worse in this section, taking out anyone caught in the hallway with it.

 Abandon ship.
 Proceed to your assigned escape pod…

 The explosions subsided for a while as she moved toward the hangar.
 The air hung heavy with smoke, clouding anything more than a few feet in front of her.
 She took quick but measured steps to avoid injuring herself any further.
 Another blast like the last one would likely be her end.
 After what seemed an eternity, she finally saw the faint blue glow of a directional kiosk that would tell her how much further to the hangar, or if she was even still going the right way.
-Her pace quickened, and as soon as she got up some speed, she caught her foot on something heavy and slammed to the floor.
+Her pace quickened, and as soon as she got up some speed, her foot caught on something heavy.
+She sprawled across the floor yet again.
 Her arm burned like fire where she fell on top of it.
 Looking back, she saw what she tripped on.

 Warning… Abandon ship.
 Proceed to your assigned escape pod…Warning…

 Fire and chaos reigned.
 The huge room was swarming with panicked Imperials running in every direction trying to escape.
 Some officers tried to maintain order and organize scurrying troops, but it was no use.
 The sound of the battle raged outside the shielded bay opening.
 Ships of all sizes and types were taking off.
 At least I’m not the only one left, she thought.
 Then she saw it.
 A TIE Fighter sat at the back of the hangar, still attached to a refueling tank in a mechanic’s bay.
-No one was around it and it didn’t look like anyone noticed it.
+No one was around or seemed to notice it.
 That’s my ticket out of here, she thought.

 Warning… Abandon ship...

 She didn’t know how to fly it, but if she was going to survive, it was the only option.
 She ran toward it as fast as she could, only to see movement in the cockpit.
 Damn the luck… someone was already in it!
 The ion engines fired and the machine lurched forward, snapping off the fuel line.
-Roaring flame shot from the hose where the fuel ignited, spewing fire across the bay like a wailing dragon.
-The TIE shot forward and out of the hangar at high speed.
+Roaring flame shot from the hose where the fuel ignited, spewing fire across the bay like the Krayt Dragon had found her again.
+The TIE shot forward and roared out of the hangar at high speed.
 She stood in shock and anger, watching it soar off just as an rebel X-Wing fighter crossed its path from above, firing all four cannons at once and destroying it instantly.

 She looked around again.
 There had to be something else.
 Near the front by where the TIE flew out was a small shuttle.
 It was over a hundred yards from where she stood.
 Flaming debris rained down above it, but the ship appeared intact.
 Even if it was damaged, anything was better than nothing.
-She ran toward it as another explosion shot debris through the air in front of her, knocking her to the ground.
+She ran toward it as another explosion shot debris through the air in front of her, the searing heat pushing her back.

 She lay there a moment, trying to recover her wits when the hangar door across from her slid open.
-A man ran in with his eye on the same shuttle.
-She could see he was not Imperial.
-His uniform was all black, yet had no insignia.
+A man ran in with his eye on the same shuttle, but he was not Imperial.
+His uniform was all black yet had no insignia.
 A prisoner, maybe?
 The holding cells were one deck below the hangar.
 If the security locks failed, the scoundrels imprisoned there would be looking for a way out, too.
 Suddenly, he looked right at her and saw she eyeing the shuttle as well.
-She could not make out his face.
-It didn’t matter who he was.
-Whoever got up the ramp first was getting that shuttle, and he was closer to it than her.
+She could not make out his face, but it didn’t matter who he was.
+Whoever got up the cargo ramp first was getting that shuttle, and he was closer to it than her.
 It was now or never.

 Meera got to her feet and sprinted across the floor like a scalded Dewback.
 The race was on.

 He sprinted to the shuttle, too, and opened the hatch.
-The ramp lowered down and Meera pushed harder to maximum speed.
+The ramp lowered down and Meera ran harder to her maximum speed.
 Then he did something completely unexpected.
 He went back to the hangar door and started dragging a wounded soldier through it towards the ramp.
 He was struggling with the bulk.
 This was her chance!
 If she could get there before him, her escape was guaranteed.
 If not, she could barter medical assistance for the wounded man as her ticket, but, either way, she was getting on that shuttle.
-She was gaining ground.
-She surmised they would get there at the same time.
+She was gaining ground and surmised they would now get to the ramp at the same time.
 Whoever he was, it seemed they would be sharing the ride after all.
 Suddenly, Meera skidded to a stop and her feet slipped out from under her on the polished bay floor, sending her sliding onto her backside.
 Her eyes widened as terror took over when she recognized him.